 Samsung’s 2019 flagship phones are available to buy in stores.
 And if you’re looking for a feature-packed two-year phone plan for your Galaxy S10, Galaxy S10+, or Galaxy S10e, Telstra’s plans offer premium features and exceptional coverage.

-The telco stocks the entire Galaxy S10 series in selected storage sizes, with each model available available to bundle with a postpaid plan over 24 or 36 months.
+The telco stocks the entire Galaxy S10 series in selected storage sizes, with each model available available to bundle with a postpaid plan over a 24 month period.
 Telstra is also the only telco to offer the 5G device which is compatible with the telco’s expanding 5G network.

 NOTE: Telstra no longer has stock of the S10e, the S10 512GB and the S10+ 128GB available as of February, 2020.

 Below are the plans currently available to pair with your Samsung Galaxy S10, S10+, S10e or S10 5G — these prices exclude device costs.
 The following table shows all published Telstra postpaid plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Below are the outright recommended retail prices for the new Samsung Galaxy smartphone range.
 However, these don’t necessarily reflect what you’ll pay if you buy bundled with a plan from Telstra.
 Telstra offers a 24-month payment option, which can be bundled with any of the month-to-month plans listed above.
 While you’re technically not locked into the plan itself (and free to swap between plans if you need), cancelling your plan with Telstra requires you to pay off the remainder of the device.